Bumper Bracket Buyer's Guide

 How does a bumper bracket work?

 The bumper bracket acts as a metal mount for a vehicle’s bumper.
 It is typically installed on the left and right corner of a car’s front and rear.
 Some vehicles also feature a center bracket.
 Its job is to secure the bumper onto the vehicle’s body.
 Over the years, its function has changed to improve car safety.
-To better understand how this mount works, let’s do a quick recap of the history of bumpers.
+To better understand how a bumper mount works, let’s do a quick recap of the history of bumpers.

 The history of bumpers

 Bumpers have been a main feature of automobiles since the 1920s.
 In its early days, it was purely a decorative feature which was only attached to the front of the vehicle.
 As demand grew, people used chrome and steel to create flashy designs.
 These were in no way meant to resist or absorb collision force from objects and other vehicles on the road.
-Bumper brackets were also an exterior component that was only meant to hold the metal bumper in place.
+Front bumper brackets were also an exterior component that was only meant to hold the metal bumper in place.

 While chromed metal bars seemed like a good way to protect the body of a vehicle, it wasn’t effective in preventing extensive vehicle damage and passenger injury.
 Metal bumpers were also prone to dents and bending, even at low-speed impact.